Theaetetus (dialogue): Significant references in the dialogue

 In this dialogue, Socrates refers to Epicharmus of Kos as "the prince of Comedy" and Homer as "the prince of Tragedy", and both as "great masters of either kind of poetry".
-This is significant because it is one of the very few extant references in greater antiquity (Fourth century BCE) to Epicharmus and his work.
+This is significant because it is one of the very few extant references in greater antiquity (fourth century BCE) to Epicharmus and his work.
 Another reference is in Plato's Gorgias dialogue.

-The dialogue references the Trial of Socrates, which takes place in 399 BCE and is set right.
+The dialogue references the Trial of Socrates, which takes place in 399 BCE and which the main dialogue immediately precedes.
 At the end of the dialogue, as Socrates is leaving to face a hearing at the Porch of the King Archon, he agrees to meet Theaetetus and Theodorus in the same place the following day, a conversation that is recounted in the Sophist and Statesman dialogues.
 The dialogue Euthyphro also is set on the same day, and would have occurred immediately after the Theaetetus, as it occurs outside the Porch of the King Archon as Socrates awaits his hearing.

-The dialogue includes the earliest reference to The Astrologer who Fell into a Well, one of Aesop's fables, in which the pre-Socratic philosopher Thales, who is known for his work in astronomy and his successful prediction of a solar eclipse.
-In the fable, Thales is so distracted by the stars that he forgets the ground below him, and proceeds to trip over a well.
+The dialogue includes the earliest reference to The Astrologer who Fell into a Well, one of Aesop's fables, in which the pre-Socratic philosopher Thales, who is known for his work in astronomy and his successful prediction of a solar eclipse, is so distracted by the stars that he forgets the ground below him, and proceeds to trip over a well.

 Legacy

 Later Platonism

 The Theaetetus was a popular dialogue in classical antiquity.
 Writing in the 1st century BCE, the Middle Platonist Eudorus of Alexandria references the definition of a philosopher as a "likeness to a god" and uses it to justify his synthesis of Platonism with Pythagorean teachings on virtue.
 One of Eudorus's contemporaries, Philo of Alexandria also quoted from it frequently, implying that he considered it an important work.
 The Theaetetus was also the subject of many philosophical commentaries.
-The earliest surviving Platonic commentary, dating from between the 1st century BCE and the 2nd century CE, is a commentary on the Theaetetus, which goes into detail on the nature of knowledge outlined in the work and compares it to the definitions of knowledge outlined in the Meno and the Sophist.
+The earliest surviving Platonic commentary, dating from between the 1st century BCE and the 2nd century CE, is an anonymous commentary on the Theaetetus, which goes into detail on the nature of knowledge outlined in the work and compares it to the definitions of knowledge outlined in the Meno.
 The Theaetetus is also referenced frequently by Alcinous in his Handbook of Platonism.

 In Late antiquity, the work was included in the Neoplatonic curriculum of twelve dialogues developed by Iamblichus, where it was preceded by the Cratylus, and considered a theoretical work on logic.